-When the wind stress is weak and the waves are small ( $H{sig} < 0.75$ m), the depth-averaged flow is approximately zero (section 4a) but there is still a vertically sheared cross-shelf flow with offshore flow in the upper half of the water column and onshore flow in the lower half of the water column (Fig. 10a).
+When the wind stress is weak and the waves are small $(H{\rm sig} < 0.75 \text{ m})$, the depth-averaged flow is approximately zero (section 4a), but there is still a vertically sheared cross-shelf flow with offshore flow in the upper half of the water column and onshore flow in the lower half of the water column (Fig. 10a).
 The cross-shelf flow profiles for summer (April-September) and winter (October-March) are similar, with slightly more shear in the summer profile.
-The corresponding mean along-shelf flow is westward and vertically sheared with maximum flow near the surface (Fig. 10b).
-The summer and winter profiles have similar near-bottom along-shelf velocities, but the summer profile is strongly sheared with a near-surface alongshelf velocity of 8 cm s-1 while the winter profile is nearly vertically uniform.
-The vertical shear in the along-shelf flow is probably in thermal wind balance with the cross-shelf density gradient, which varies seasonally (Lentz et al. 1999; Shearman and Lentz 2003).
-The mean current profiles during weak winds and small waves are similar to mean current profiles throughout the Middle Atlantic Bight (Lentz 2007).
-The cause of the mean flow structure during weak wind and wave forcing is not known, but it may be related to an along-shelf pressure gradient (Lentz 2007).
-To focus on wave-driven flows, the mean flow profiles during weak winds and small waves are subtracted from the observed profiles in the remainder of the analysis here and in section 5.
+The corresponding mean alongshelf flow is westward and vertically sheared with maximum flow near the surface (Fig. 10b).
+The summer and winter profiles have similar near-bottom along-shelf velocities, but the summer profile is strongly sheared with a near-surface along-shelf velocity of 8 cm s-1 while the winter profile is nearly vertically uniform.
+The mean along-shelf flow during weak winds and small waves is consistent with mean along-shelf current profiles throughout the Middle Atlantic Bight and may be driven by an along-shelf pressure gradient (Lentz 2008).
+Preliminary analysis of the SWWIM observations suggests that the vertical shear in the along-shelf flow is in thermal wind balance with the cross-shelf density gradient, which varies seasonally (Lentz et al. 1999; Shearman and Lentz 2003).
+The mean cross-shelf flow during weak winds and small waves may be related to the tides (Fewings et al. 2008).
+To focus on wavedriven flows, the mean flow profiles during weak winds and small waves are subtracted from the observed profiles in the remainder of the analysis here and in section 5.

-Bin-averaged cross-shelf velocity profiles for different ranges of $H{sig}$ ( $|\boldsymbol{\tau}^{s}| < 0.03$ N m-2) exhibit a similar vertical structure with maximum offshore velocity near the surface (Fig. 11a).
-The strength of the offshore flow increases with increasing $H{sig}$ , as noted in section 4a.
-The observed offshore flow profiles are more consistent with the model profiles for small eddy viscosities (Fig. 3 $A < 10^{-3}$ m s-1, see also Appendix A Fig. 14) than with the parabolic model profiles for large eddy viscosities (Fig. 3 $A \ge 10^{-3}$ m s-1) observed in the surface.
-In fact, the model profiles with small eddy-visosity ( $A = 10^{-5}$ m s-1), or the $-u{st}$ profiles determined from the average significant wave height, wave period, and wave direction, accurately reproduce the magnitude and vertical structure of the bin-averaged cross-shelf velocity profiles (Fig. 11a).
+Bin-averaged cross-shelf velocity profiles for different ranges of $H{\rm sig}$ ($|\tau^s| < 0.03 \text{ N m}^{-2}$) exhibit a similar vertical structure with maximum offshore velocity near the surface (Fig. 11a).
+The strength of the offshore flow increases with increasing $H{\rm sig}$, as noted in section 4a.
+The observed offshore flow profiles are more consistent with the model profiles for small eddy viscosities (Fig. 3, $A < 10^{-3}$ m2 s-1; see also Fig. A1) than with the parabolic model profiles for large eddy viscosities (Fig. $3, A \ge 10^{-3} \text{ m}^2 \text{ s}^{-1}$) observed in the surf zone.
+In fact, the model profiles with small eddy visosity ($A = 10^{-5}$ $m^2 s^{-1}$), or the $-u{st}$ profiles determined from the average significant wave height, wave period, and wave direction, accurately reproduce the magnitude and vertical structure of the bin-averaged cross-shelf velocity profiles (Fig. 11a).

 The observed along-shelf velocity profiles exhibit a less consistent pattern (Fig. 11b).
-For $H{sig}$ between 0.75 m and 2.25 m the average along-shelf velocities are small (generally 1 cm s-1 or less), while for $H{sig}$ between 2.25 m and 3 m there is a mean westward flow of about 4 cm s-1 with a maximum at mid-depth.
-The model profiles roughly agree in magnitude and shape with the observed bin-averaged profiles except for the bin with $H{sig}$ between 1.5 m and 2.25 m.
-This discrepancy may be related to seasonal variations in the flow.
+For $H{\rm sig}$ between 0.75 and 2.25 m, the average along-shelf velocities are small (generally 1 cm s-1 or less), while for $H{\rm sig}$ between 2.25 and 3 m there is a mean westward flow of about 4 cm s-1 with a maximum at middepth.
+The model pro-